Diemar2002/DBoii/README.md

 - ```^``` Pushes the currently selected ribbon number to the stack.
 This operations doesn't modify the cell.
 - ```v``` Pops the first element from the stack to the currently selected cell on the ribbon.

-###  These instructions modify directly the values on the cells.
+###  Direct modification of the values of the cells.

 - ```42``` Puts the number into the current cell.
 It can be any number even negatives.
 - ```I``` Increments the current cell value by 1.